dogweather/forkful/content/en/rust/files-and-io/checking-if-a-directory-exists.md

 weight: 20
 ---

-## What & Why?
-In software development, it's often necessary to check if a directory exists to avoid errors when attempting to access, read, or write files.
-Rust, being a systems programming language, provides robust methods to perform this task, ensuring your program can handle files and directories safely and efficiently.

 ## How to:
 Rust's standard library (`std`) includes functionality to check for the existence of a directory through the `std::path::Path` and `std::fs` modules.
 Here's a simple example using Rust's standard approach: